Have you ever felt sick as a dog?

 (=> End Kim’s complaint paragraph)

 I had these symptoms because I messed up.
 I let my arch enemy get to me.
 It affects me like an allergy.

 In your weight loss journey, you need to know your weaknesses too and develop plans to deal with them.

 I know this.
 So how did I allow sugar to deceive me again?
-As always, it was quite sneaky.
+As always, sugar was quite sneaky.

 My husband Mike has an old recipe for making a brownie in a cup.
 It cooks in the microwave so you can have a brownie in 2 minutes.